Dental Implants Midland

 Preliminary Treatments & Dental Implant Surgery

-In a comprehensive treatment plan, several separate procedures can be grouped together.
+In a comprehensive treatment plan, several separate procedures can be grouped.
 However, these treatments come with their own pricing.
 For instance, if you need a bone graft, and another implant patient doesn’t, your amounts will be different.
 Also, the placement surgery itself can vary based on how many implant posts you’re receiving and where they are within the arches.

 The Parts of Your Dental Implant